exasol/ai-lab/doc/user_guide/user_guide.md

 ## Overview

-This project enables to create images, in different formats, which can be used to explore AI applications on top of Exasol database.
+Exaol AI-Lab can be used to explore AI applications on top of Exasol database.

-Exasol AI-Lab is available in multiple editions involving different technology stacks.
+The AI-Lab is available in multiple editions involving different technology stacks.

 Depending on your operating system, infrastructure, administrative permissions, and technical skills, you might have specific constraints and preferences.

 See [AI-Lab Editions](editions.md) to select your favorite edition.